slvhuang/Budget-Management-System/README.md

  different functionality
 - The methods are: two abstract methods "createButton" and "addListener" in the "Tool" class.
 They have been override in each subclass to create different buttons with different customized listener

+### Phase 4: Task 3
+- A inter-class coupling between methods "LoadFile" and "createDataField" in the "BudgetManageSystem" class, and a coupling between "LoadRecordTool" and "BudgetManageSystem" classes.
+They have high duplicated code when they want to print the expenseRecord on the scroll pane. ---> So I extract the duplication into a new method called "printRecord(ExpenseRecord expRecord)" with different parameters in the three places.
+- Poor cohesion in the subclass "AddExpenseToolClickHandler" of the "AddExpenseTool" class.
+It not only implements ActionListener but also extends JPanel to create a text field window, which violate the single responsibility principle. --- > So I split it into two distinct subclasses of the "AddExpenseTool" class, one named "AddExpenseToolClickHandler" that only implement ActionListener, the other named "AddExpenseWindow" that only extends JPanel to create text field window.
+Similar problem also found in the "ViewMonthSum" class and solved in the same way.